micmejia/bible-dump/NKJV/Judges/Judg 17.md

 Thus he returned the silver to his mother.
 Then his mother took two hundred _shekels_ of silver and gave them to the silversmith, and he made it into a carved image and a molded image; and they were in the house of Micah.

 ###### 5
-The man Micah had a shrine, and made an ephod and household[^a] idols; and he consecrated one of his sons, who became his priest.
+The man Micah had a shrine, and made an ephod and household idols; and he consecrated one of his sons, who became his priest.

 ###### 6
 In those days _there was_ no king in Israel; everyone did _what was_ right in his own eyes.